Linux amd64

 1. Download

-Download the latest eg-agent binary from GitHub Releases:
+Download the latest eg-agent binary from GitHub Releases, or use the Docker image for containerized deployments.

 Linux